tksimeji/visualkit/README.md

 Define a method to handle clicks on any slot.

-Add a method with the annotation `com.tksimeji.visualkit.api.Handler`.
+Add a method with the annotation `com.tksimeji.kunectron.api.Handler`.
 In addition to slots, you can add action and mouse conditions to the Handler annotation.

 ```java